-From this result, it is shown that with gradient quantization and error-feedback the proposed algorithm can converge to the first-order stationary point in the nonconvex setting.
-In addition, the convergence rate is of the same order as original Adam in the nonconvex setting \cite{zou2019sufficient}.
-Besides, paying attention to constant $C_3$, it can be seen that the constant factor in the convegrence rate is related to the quantized level.
+This theoretical result shows that with gradient quantization and error-feedback the proposed algorithm can converge to the first-order stationary point in the nonconvex setting.
+In addition, the convergence rate is of the same order as the original Adam in the nonconvex setting \cite{zou2019sufficient}.
+Besides, paying attention to the constant $C_3$, it can be seen that the constant factor appearing in the convergence rate is related to the quantized level.